Alpha New England - 401 Edgewater Place, Suite 580 - Wakefield, MA 01880 - Phone: 781-246-3943

 She is passionate about creating safe places for people to explore questions about life and faith.
 She feels especially called to reach those who seem disenfranchised by religion, overlooked or on the fringes of society.
 She has spoken locally, nationally and globally about her experiences.
 Lisa and her husband David live in the beautiful state of New Hampshire.

-Through her years in professional parish ministry, beginning in 2001, she has been passionate about equipping parishes and individuals to encounter Jesus and joyfully share the fruits of that with others – to live out the Great Commission given by Jesus Christ to “go and make disciples…” Diahne is inspired and moved by the work of the Holy Spirit through Alpha and feels humbled to work alongside others in this vineyard of the Lord
+Diahne has most recently served as Pastoral Associate and Director of Discipleship & Evangelization for the Apple Valley Catholic Community in Acton & Stow, MA.
+She has been and continues to be passionate about equipping parishes and individuals to encounter Jesus and joyfully share the fruits of that with others – to live out the Great Commission given by Jesus Christ to “go and make disciples…” Diahne and her husband, Tom, live in Westford, MA,